thisisnoiseinc/MB/README.md

 # MB
-MIDI BLASTER by this.is.NOISE inc
+Webpage for updating MIDI BLASTER by this.is.NOISE inc